Perceptual spaces and their symmetries: The geometry of color space: Methods

-where $E(\bm{x})$ is the symmetric non-negative matrix with entries $E_{ij}(\bm{x})$ representing the quadratic form of the elliptic thresholds.
-The eigenvectors of $E(\bm{x})$ are aligned with the principal axes of the ellipse, and the eigenvalues are the square of their lengths.
-The inverse relation between thresholds and distances implies that
+which defines an ellipse because of the positive definiteness of $J$.
+The eigenvectors of $J(\bm{x})$ are aligned with the principal axes of the ellipse, and the eigenvalues are the inverse square of their lengths.
+An ellipse centered at point $\bm{x}$ is determined by three non-colinear points, or equivalently by the length of its semiaxes and its orientation.
+Therefore, by measuring the discrimination thresholds along three directions, and using Eq.~\ref{e:jinve}, a system of three equations and three unkowns is obtained, the solution of which are the components of the symmetric tensor $J$.

-Equation~\ref{e:jinve} defines the metric tensor with which infinitesimal displacements can be measured through Eq.~\ref{e:1}.
-The length of a path connecting two remote colors is obtained by integrating local increments along the trajectory.
-Conceptually, this means that the total length is the number of thresholds that need to be crossed to travel from one color to the other.
-Of course, the metric tensor may change along the way, and different paths may have different lengths.
+The length of a path connecting two remote colors is obtained by integrating local increments $\mathrm{d}\ell$ along the trajectory, so the total length is the number of thresholds that need to be crossed to travel from one color to the other.
+Of course, the metric tensor may vary along the path, and different paths connecting the same pair of points may have different lengths.
 The distance is then defined as the length of the shortest path.
 For practical reasons, $J(\bm{x})$ cannot be estimated for the infinite collection of points $\bm{x}$ composing the trajectory.
 In order to calculate the path integral, hence, $J(\bm{x})$ must be estimated for a subset of colors $\bm{x}$ that sample the curve under study with sufficient resolution.
-The intermediate tensors are then interpolated under the assumption that the discrimination ability varies continuously between samples.
+The intermediate tensors are interpolated under the assumption that the discrimination ability varies continuously between samples.

-\citet{Krauskopf1992} have shown that, in the cone contrast coordinates, the diagonal terms of $J(\bm{x})$ vanish.
+Under adaptation to the surround, the results of \cite{Krauskopf1992} indicated that, in the cone contrast coordinates, the off-diagonal terms of $J(\bm{x})$ vanish.
 In this case, thresholds only need to be measured along the cardinal axes $\bm{e}^1$ and ${\bm e}^2$.
 Infinitesimal distances along the axes then read